haskell/blog.haskell.org/content/making-ghc-upgrades-easy/index.md

 This architecture properly supports (BASE goal) because it allows the maintainer of `base` to refactor code freely, *including* moving known entities from one module to another.

 Better still, it *also* allows us to move code from `ghc-internal` to `base`.
 That is good because bug fixes to code in `ghc-internal` can only come coupled to a new GHC release, whereas bug fixes to code in `base` can be made and released independently of the compiler.
-The more code we can remove from `ghc-internal` and put in `base`, the better\!
+The more code we can remove from `ghc-internal` and put in `base`, the better!

-### **3.4 Cleaning up the `base` API.**
+### 3.4 Cleaning up the `base` API.

-For historical reasons, `base` exports quite a few functions that should properly be considered internal to GHC \-- they have been "grandfathered" into `base`.
+For historical reasons, `base` exports quite a few functions that should properly be considered internal to GHC -- they have been "grandfathered" into `base`.
 For example `base:GHC.Base` exports `mapFB`, a function that is used only inside GHC's implementation of fusion for lists.
 Another more foundational example: `base:GHC.IO` exposes the *representation* of `IO`, not just the API of `IO`.
 [Here is a list of all base modules with an indication of their stability and status](https://docs.google.com/spreadsheets/d/1WmyYLbJIMk9Q-vK4No5qvKIIdIZwhhFFlw6iVWd1xNQ/edit?gid=1315971213#gid=1315971213).

 Even though those exports may be historical and somewhat accidental, packages may nevertheless depend on them.
 That is bad all round: